Oregon City, Oregon: History

-Former Latin archdiocese
+Former Catholic archdiocese

 The town became the see city of the first Roman Catholic archdiocese in the western United States, when the diocese of Oregon City, established in 1846, was raised to metropolitan rank, with Archbishop François Norbert Blanchet as its ordinary.
 Its territory included all of the western United States.
 The population in the area of Oregon City declined due to the California Gold Rush.
 The population of nearby Portland grew, and the headquarters of the archdiocese was moved there in 1926.
 In 1928 the name Archdiocese of Portland in Oregon replaced the former name.
 No longer a residential bishopric, Oregon City is now a titular see.